 Regression after Linearisation

-• Transform the curvilinear model to a linear model, by applying a proper transformation to both the independent and the dependent variable.
-For the univariate case, you may visually check the linearity after the transformation, by plotting the transformed variables against each other.
+First, transform the curvilinear model to a linear model by applying a proper transformation to both the independent and the dependent variable.
+For the univariate case, you may visually check the linearity after the transformation by plotting the transformed variables against each other.
+Next, the regression parameters for the linearized model have to calculated; these parameters are then transformed back to the original (curvilinear) function.

 Below is a table of the transformations for linearizing some common relationships.